Ancient Origins

 The Verdict

 What drew them?
 What were they worshipping, or commemorating, or celebrating?
 The faceless pillar figures — if they do represent beings — remain unidentified.
 The symbols carved on the stones haven't been decoded.
 The full extent of the site remains mostly unexcavated.
+Every answer the dig has surrendered so far has only sharpened the central question instead of retiring it.

 Göbekli Tepe is 12,000 years old, and we've only been looking at it seriously for 30 years.
-Whatever answers it holds are still mostly underground.
+The excavation is estimated to be less than 5% complete.
+Whatever it holds is still mostly underground — which means the people best positioned to understand this place may not have been born yet.

 Track the 1 site from this post on your map.